 - Affordable education: vocational programs are fully funded, meaning they are free or cost very little.

-- English-taught courses— No need to speak German to study.
+- English-taught courses: You don’t need to speak German to study in Austria .

 - Work experience—Many schools include internships.